• Skip to primary navigation

 Filed Under: Shaping Worldview Tagged With: field trip, history, research, teacher, worldview

-What Roles Are Assigned for BJU Press Distance Learning?
+What Roles Are Assigned for BJU Press Online Learning?

 April 9, 2015 by BJU Press Writer

-Last week we listed the different teams involved in creating a Distance Learning course.
+Last week we listed the different teams involved in creating an Online Learning course.
 We also introduced a scene shop team member and the head drama associate, who shared in their own words about the roles they play.
 Today, you will meet three more people—a teacher, a video specialist, and a production manager.

 image of BJU Press Distance Learning reading teacher in the studio.